 How much can I borrow with a guarantor?

-Some lenders may let you borrow up to or even above 100% of the value of the property you’re buying if you have a guarantor, but it really depends primarily on the lender, your financial standing as a potential borrower and the circumstances of your proposed guarantor or guarantors, as well as factors like the size of your loan.
-As with any home loan, your lender will still consider whether it thinks you can afford your loan repayments, along with your track record of saving.
+Some lenders may let you borrow up to or even above 100% of the value of the property you’re buying if you have a guarantor, but it really depends on the lender, your financial standing as a potential borrower and the circumstances of your proposed guarantor or guarantors, as well as factors like the size of your loan.
+As with any home loan, your lender will still consider whether you can afford your loan repayments, along with your track record of saving.
 Some banks may also require you to save a certain amount towards the deposit even though you have a guarantor.

-If you find you can be approved for a loan at the full value of the property, it’s worth taking a deep dive into your income and living expenses to ensure you have the capacity to repay the loan and have some wiggle room for any unexpected expenses.
+Before applying for a home loan or asking someone to go guarantor for you, it’s generally worth taking a deep dive into your income and living expenses to ensure you have the capacity to repay the loan and have some wiggle room for any unexpected expenses.

-It’s worth chatting with your guarantor about the loan amount and amount they are willing to guarantee in advance of entering any formal agreement.
+It is also a good idea to confirm with your guarantor the amount they are willing to guarantee in advance of entering any formal agreement.

 What are some benefits of a guarantor home loan?

-One of the main benefits of having a guarantor on your home loan is that it may help you avoid paying Lender’s Mortgage Insurance (LMI).
-This is typically a one-off fee paid by the borrower to the lender to protect the lender against financial loss should you be unable to meet their mortgage repayments.
+One of the main benefits of having a guarantor on your home loan is that it may help you avoid paying Lenders Mortgage Insurance (LMI).
+This is a fee paid by the borrower to the lender to protect the lender against financial loss should the borrower be unable to meet their mortgage repayments.
 It can be paid upfront as a one-off or added to your loan repayments, depending on the lender.
 Lenders typically require borrowers to pay LMI on loans where the borrower has a deposit of less than 20% of the property’s value.

-In the case of having someone go guarantor for you, however, the risk to the lender is already minimised by having the guarantor’s home as security.
-A guarantor can also help you secure funding from a bank if you don’t have enough saved for a deposit of that size, and can help reassure the bank that mortgage repayments will be covered even if something unexpected occurs and you can’t pay.
+In the case of having someone go guarantor for you, however, the risk to the lender is already minimised by having the guarantor’s property as added security.
+A guarantor could also help you secure funding from a bank if you don’t have enough saved for a 20% deposit, and can help reassure the bank that mortgage repayments will be covered even if something unexpected occurs and you can’t pay.

-What are some cons of a guarantor home loan?
+What are some potential drawbacks of a guarantor home loan?

-The main risk associated with a guarantor home loan is for the guarantor, who is ultimately liable to cover mortgage repayments and fees if the borrower is unable to.
-Any parents, particularly those on the path to retirement, should carefully consider the decision to go guarantor as it could put hard-earned savings or potentially their home at risk and delay retirement plans.
+The main risks and drawbacks associated with a guarantor home loan are for the guarantor, who is ultimately liable to cover mortgage repayments and fees if the borrower is unable to.
+Any potential guarantors should carefully consider the decision to go guarantor, as it could put their hard-earned savings or potentially their home at risk and delay retirement plans.

-ASIC also warns on its MoneySmart website that when requesting credit for themselves, your guarantor will need to tell lenders about any loans they’re guaranteeing, which could stop them from getting a new loan even if you’re still on track with your home loan repayments.
+ASIC warns on its Moneysmart website that when requesting credit for themselves, your guarantor will need to tell lenders about any loans they’re guaranteeing, which could prevent them from getting a new loan even if you’re still on track with your home loan repayments.

 First home buyers who have received help from family or friends to pay for their home loan are more likely to experience cash flow problems, such as difficulty paying utility bills or meeting mortgage repayments, according to the RBA.
-The central bank found last year that more than 30% of people who needed help from their parents to pay for a deposit were in financial stress.
+The central bank found in recent research that more than 30% of people who needed help from their parents to pay for a deposit were experiencing financial stress.

 Some other potential cons of a guarantor home loan include:

-- If you use a guarantor to avoid paying LMI rather than saving up a deposit yourself, the home loan could end up costing you more in the long run since you’ll be paying interest on a larger portion of the property’s value.
+- If you use a guarantor to avoid paying LMI rather than saving up a 20% deposit, the home loan could end up costing you more in the long run since you’ll be paying interest on a larger portion of the property’s value.

 - Your relationship with your guarantor could be strained by such a serious financial commitment.

-Other ways your family could help you buy a house
+What are some other ways your family could help you buy a house?

 - Letting you move back home to cut down on expenses such as rent and bills, allowing you to put the savings towards a deposit.

-- Co-signing a home loan with you, meaning you would both be responsible for the loan repayments but your parents wouldn’t have to put up their house as security.
+- Co-signing a home loan with you, meaning you would both be legally responsible for the loan repayments but your parents wouldn’t have to put up their house as security.
 Depending on your loan contract and whether your parents are listed as co-owners of the home you buy, this could also be seen as an investment property of sorts, that your parents could potentially earn a profit from.
 Keep in mind, co-signing a lease could potentially impact your eligibility for any first home owner grants or concessions.